Death Race: Beyond Anarchy

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Death Race: Beyond Anarchy against these established plot points, we can identify how Don Michael Paul utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Death Race: Beyond Anarchy within the action genre.

 Don Michael Paul's Structural Approach